Client ResourcesFreelancingWorking with Designers

 It's difficult to conclude the limited number of studies conducted on this topic, but flexible working has a mixed effect on employee productivity.

-Before implementing flexible working, employers should ensure that their existing workforce is committed to the new arrangement.
+Before implementing flexible working, employers should ensure their existing workforce is committed to the new arrangement.
 This is particularly true if flexible working is implemented in a decentralised way.

 Job security and protection